rodtreweek/dotfiles/README.md

 # My dotfiles repo

-I use [Homesick](https://github.com/technicalpickles/homesick) to manage my dotfiles.
+I use Homeshick to manage my dotfiles.
 I also highly recommend that you read this book if you use vim: https://github.com/vjousse/vim-for-humans-book

 ## Installation